vaibhavsoni630/GET-YOUTUBE-SUBSCRIBERS/README.md

 /subscribers/:id - Returns the specific subscriber with the given id.

-Application Folder Structure
+Application Folder Structure.

 src/

-├── app.js // For handling requests and responses.
+app.js // For handling requests and responses.

-├── index.js // To connect and start the server.
+index.js // To connect and start the server.

-├── createDatabase.js // To create the database on MongoDB.
+createDatabase.js // To create the database on MongoDB.

-├── data.js // Data that has to be connected to the database.
+data.js // Data that has to be connected to the database.

-├── models/subscribers.js // For the schema.
+models/subscribers.js // For the schema.

-└── index.html // The home page for the application.
+index.html // The home page for the application.

 Installation.
 Install Node.js and MongoDB on your computer.